 In 1993 the Catholic Campus Ministry Association (CCMA) began implementation of a professional certification program for its members.
 Certification is a distinction for a campus minister signifying a high level of competence, as well as significant personal, theological and spiritual reflection.
 Certification is valid for seven years.

-The United States Conference of Catholic Bishops Subcommittee on Certification for Ecclesial Ministry and Service has approved the certification standards and procedures of the Catholic Campus Ministry Association for the role of Campus Minister for the period of 2001 through 2016.
-The USCCB Subcommittee national office is located at 3211 Fourth Street NE, Washington, DC 20017.
+The United States Conference of Catholic Bishops Subcommittee on Certification for Ecclesial Ministry and Service (formerly the USCCB Commission on Certification and Accreditation) has approved the certification standards and procedures of the Catholic Campus Ministry Association for Catholic Campus Ministers through 2016.
+The USCCB Subcommittee national office is located at 3211 Fourth Street NE, Washington, DC 20017 (202.541.3154).
+For more information go to: www.usccb.org/certification.

 Prerequisites to Certification